• What are Aquaroche ceramic rocks made of?

 Like any aquarium hardscape, algae may naturally grow depending on nutrients and lighting.
 It is normal and can be controlled with routine maintenance.

-• How should I clean Aquaroche rocks during maintenance?
+• How do I clean Aquaroche® rocks?

 • Can I bleach or acid-wash Aquaroche rocks?